Vascular Plants of North Carolina

 AbundanceSeemingly fairly common to locally common in the Piedmont and rare elsewhere, but specific abundance details are not yet known.
 The suggested State Rank of S4? is based mostly on the apparent abundance in the Piedmont.

 HabitatWeakley (2018) says “Glades, woodlands, forests.”
 This habitat description suggests that the species may be more often found in uplands, and in high pH conditions, than the very similar C. laevigata, which is clearly a wetland species found mainly in bottomlands.
-It appears that such more-serrated leaved plants -- i.e., this species -- grow in mesic to rich uplands or at the outer/upper edges of floodplains, and are not so strongly found along the margins of rivers and levees as is C. laevigata.
-As such, C. smallii is more often found on the edges of hardwood forests more so than is the other species.
+In the experience of one of the editors (LeGrand), the more-serrated leaved plants -- i.e., this species -- grow in mesic to rich uplands or at the outer/upper edges of floodplains, and are not so strongly found along the margins of rivers and levees as is C. laevigata.
+As such, C. smallii is more often found on the edges of hardwood forests more so than is the other species and perhaps is not a wetland species, or at least is not tied to brownwater riverbanks and floodplains as is C. laevigata.

 PhenologyFlowers in April and May, and fruits from August to October (Weakley 2018).

-IdentificationThis deciduous tree seems very similar to the familiar Sugarberry (C. laevigata), except that that species has primarily entire leaves or leaves that are rather remotely serrated.
+IdentificationThis deciduous tree seems very similar to the familiar Sugarberry (C. laevigata), except that that species has primarily entire leaves or leaves that are rather remotely serrated, with the small teeth (if any) not visible except at close range.
+Leaf margins of C. smallii are clearly serrated, easily seen in photos.
 Weakley (2018) indicates that the separating character between C. smallii and C. laevigata are that “Leaves subtending fruits with margins with 2-15 teeth 1-2 mm long on each side” for C. smallii, versus “Leaves subtending fruits with margins entire or with 1-2 teeth 0.5-1 mm long on one side only (leaves of juvenile plants or of vigorous leader shoots may be more strongly toothed)” for C. laevigata.
-Based on photos on the iNaturalist website, C. smallii should have more serrated leaves, obvious at a little distance, whereas C. laevigata leaves are generally entire or only very slightly or minutely serrated.
 It might be difficult to find leaves that subtend fruits, however; thus, can normal leaves be used for separation?

 Taxonomic CommentsVery few references other than Weakley (2018) have this taxon split out as a good species; as this website follows his taxonomic treatment, C. smallii is given a species account here.
 The iNaturalist website does give this taxon a full species designation.